Conures are one of the most popular pet bird species and with good reason!

 In addition to its cute appearance, it has an impressive vocabulary that includes almost 20 different words.

-Suppose you are looking for a smaller pet that you can take out of its cage occasionally and handle with ease.
+Suppose you are looking for a smaller pet you can occasionally take out of its cage and handle easily.

 Then a Dusky-headed Conure might be right for you.